yiyangliu3218/1724_CourseProject/proposal.md

 1. **WebSocket Integration**

     To make Real-time communication possible, we will exploit Rust-Websocket to implement the websocket server, and use Actix Web to implement the HTTP server.
-When a user log in, the client tries to establish a connection with the server through websocket protocol.
+Once the client file is executed, the client tries to establish a connection with the server through websocket protocol.
 If the connection is established, the client and the server can communicate with each other.

     * **Message reseiving**